matterport/Mask_RCNN/README.md

 This is a repository based on Matterport Masrcnn repository for the application of custom MaskRCNN to custom datasets/application like weed detection, day to day object detection etc. Find the module in the folder ['samples/custom'](https://github.com/soumyaiitkgp/Mask_RCNN/tree/master/samples/custom).
 If you like this work please consider giving it a star.
 It helps me to track down the progress.

-[Here](https://medium.com/@psoumyadav/a-simple-guide-to-maskrcnn-custom-dataset-implementation-27f7eab381f2) is the detail step by step approach guide.
+[Here](https://medium.com/@psoumyadav/a-simple-guide-to-maskrcnn-custom-dataset-implementation-27f7eab381f2) is the detailed step by step approach guide.

 For citation: